alanbchristie/ra-converter/README.md

     $ source ~/.venv/ra-converter/bin/activate
     $ python ra_converter.py

-Enter the RA co-ordinate of your object, and the code will use the current time and present you with the _adjusted_ co-ordinate that you need to use on your telescope.
+Enter the days that have elapsed since you calibrated the telescope and RA co-ordinate of your object, and the code will use the current time and present you with the _adjusted_ co-ordinate that you need to use on your telescope.